cpondoc/cpondoc.com/posts/building-kenja-the-beginning.md

 ---
-title: "Building Kenja: The Beginning"
+title: "Building Kenja: Navigating the Idea Maze"
 date: "2024-08-18"
 excerpt: "How me and a couple of friends started a software project."
 ---